trailofbits/opensearch-benchmark/infra/results_metadata.md

 | run | Zero-indexed number for a run in a run group |
 | run-type | Type of run.
 Options are `official`, `dev`, `ingest`, and `warmup` |

-- `run-type` options explained further:
+- Explanation of `run-type` options:
     - `official`: Runs that should be included in reports
     - `dev`: Runs executed during development.
 Can be ignored
     - `ingest`: Data ingestion runs.
 Can be ignored